-DANGER: indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury.

-WARNING: indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-CAUTION: indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.